From the 8BC to Carnegie Hall: The improbable journey of composer Rain Worthington by Photographer/Journalist Bob Krasner.

 Universality of Emotion: Ona Jarmalavičiūtė talks to American composer Rain Worthington – Classical Music Daily

-She first began composing solo piano pieces, before learning music notation, and performed her works from memory in fellow artists’ lofts in Soho and at The Kitchen.
-With the downtown NYC club scene serving as her conservatory, Worthington led two bands and performed at CBGB’s, the Pyramid, Roulette, and PS 122.
+First inspired by the energy of the NYC downtown music scene, Rain began composing solo piano pieces, before learning music notation.
+She performed her works from memory in fellow artists’ lofts in Soho and at The Kitchen.
+Moving on, Rain led two bands that played at CBGB’s, the Pyramid, Roulette, and PS 122, before turning her attention to orchestral composition.

-She currently is a Advocacy Committee member of the IAWM Board and served as Artistic Administrator and Composer Advocate for the New York Women Composers 2006-2021.
+Rain is also an advocate and mentor for other composers, serving on the Advocacy Committee member of the IAWM Board and served as Artistic Administrator and Composer Advocate for the New York Women Composers 2006-2021.
+She currently resides in upstate NY with husband, author Mark Berger, amidst the cycles of nature and the many animal populations who cohabit the shared land.

 (Rain requested that all proceeds from purchases of the Dream Vapors album to be donated through PARMA Recordings to the Cure Alzheimer’s Fund (a research 501(c)(3) public charity).